Key Dates for Semester A 2017/18 Examinations

 - The timetable for rescheduled examinations arising from adverse weather conditions or any other reasons will be announced together with the examination timetable for each semester.

 - Students must only bring with them materials permitted by the Course Leaders to the examinations.
 It is the students' responsibility to check with the teachers for such items prior to the examination.
-They may also visit the Academic Regulations and Records Office website from 31 July 2013 for a list of materials and aids permitted for the Summer Term 2013 examinations.
+They may also visit the Academic Regulations and Records Office website from 6 December 2017 for a list of materials and aids permitted for the Semester A 2017/18 examinations.

-- Students have to put their personal belongings and any unauthorized materials inside a bag which can be closed properly and place it beside the aisles (in lecture theatre and classroom) / under their chairs (in Multi-purpose Hall and Multi-purpose Room).
+- Students have to put their personal belongings and any unauthorized materials inside a bag which can be closed properly and place it beside the aisles (in lecture theatre and classroom) / under their chairs (in Multi-purpose Rooms).
 If they cannot put their belongings and materials properly inside their bags, invigilators can ask the students to take them to the front of the venue.

-- If any unauthorized materials, including electronic devices such as mobile phones, pagers, iPods, tablets, PDAs, MP3 players, databank watches etc, are found on a student, the case will be reported to the Academic Regulations and Records Office.
+- If any unauthorized materials, including electronic devices such as mobile phones, smart watches, tablets, MP3 players, etc irrespective of whether the devices are turned on or not and whether they contain material relevant to the examination, are found on a student, the case will be reported to the Academic Regulations and Records Office.
 Disciplinary action will be taken against the student which may lead to a failed grade in the concerned course.

-- The list of materials and aids permitted for the Summer Term 2013 Examinations will be available on 31 July 2013.
+- The list of materials and aids permitted for the Semester A 2017/18 Examinations will be available on 6 December 2017.

 Use of Electronic Calculators in Examinations